zhouchengi/postcss-webp/README.md

 # PostCSS Webp

-[PostCSS] plugin for add webp prefix to css.
+[PostCSS] plugin for add webp suffix to url of background or background-image in css.

 [postcss]: https://github.com/postcss/postcss